PrestaShop/prestashop.github.io/news/_posts/2018-03-21-have-you-ever-heard-of-the-ambassador-program.md

 - Gifts & materials: We’ll send you an Ambassador kit complete with marketing materials, templates and goodies that will make reaching out to your local Community easy and fun.

-- Privileged relationship with the PrestaShop Team: As a PrestaShop Ambassador, your submissions on the Forge & Github will receive priority review.
+- Privileged relationship with the PrestaShop Team: As a PrestaShop Ambassador, your submissions on the Forge & GitHub will receive priority review.
 You’ll also have access to the private Ambassador subforum.

 We are always looking for motivated people who want to be part of the adventure with us, and, as an Ambassador, gather and strengthen our community.